<

 Short walks (20-30 min) help clear inflammation without adding new stress.
 Gentle stretching of calves, hamstrings, quads, and hip flexors.
 Avoid any stair or uphill work until the DOMS has fully resolved — typically day 4 or 5 for most first-timers.

-Day 7+: Plan peak #2
+Day 7+: Plan Peak #2

 Most people who complete their first summit feel the pull toward the next one within a week.
 That’s the right instinct — act on it.
 Choose a peak that’s slightly longer or has a bit more elevation gain than your first.
 The progression should feel like a natural step up, not a jump.